Icenium/icenium-cli/docs/man_pages/project/testing/livesync-cloud.md

 <% } %>
 <% if(isConsole) { %>
 <% if(isNativeScript) { %>
-WARNING: You can LiveSync changes only to the NativeScript companion app.
+WARNING: You can LiveSync changes only to the NativeScript developer app.
 To LiveSync changes to an application package, re-build and re-deploy your NativeScript app.
 <% } %>
 <% } %>
 <% if(isHtml) { %>
 ### Command Limitations

-* For NativeScript projects, you can LiveSync changes only to the NativeScript companion app.
+* For NativeScript projects, you can LiveSync changes only to the NativeScript developer app.

 ### Related Commands